Time & Materials#

 Note

 Value or quantity corrections, or both, are only made when you post an invoice.
-The corrections are documented on a purchase line in the Correction Job Amount (LCY) and Job Qty.
+The corrections are documented on a purchase line in the Correction Project Amount (LCY) and Project Qty.
 Correction fields.
-After you posted updates to values or quantities and acceptance of the services, job ledger entries can no longer be added to the invoice.
+After you posted updates to values or quantities and acceptance of the services, project ledger entries can no longer be added to the invoice.

 You can post multiple receipts to a single purchase order to gather invoice entries in one place.
 When you later post a bill for the order, the Qty. to Invoice must match the combined value of the Qty. to Receive and the Qty.
 Received fields.